noahehall/theBookOfNoah/0current/aws/0microservices.md

 ## lambda

-- the most basic on-demand compute, almost anything you would need an EC2 instance for, you can implement as an AWS Lambda fn
+- the most basic on-demand compute, run functions instead of EC2 servers
-- event drivent, stateless (serverless) business logic
+- event drivent, stateless (serverless) business logic that can be triggered from 200+ aws services
 - compute service to run code without managing servers
 - costs
   - number of requests